alb3rtjarvis/numbacs/docs/source/auto_examples/index.rst

    and therefore, their first function call can be slow (especially for functions which call many compiled functions internally like :func:`numbacs.extraction.ftle_ordered_ridges`).
-   For each example here, these warmup times are included in the timings.
+   For many examples here, these warmup times are included in the timings.
 The times listed at the end of each example should not be seen as representative of potential speed of NumbaCS when a time series of one of the diagnostics or extraction methods are desired.
 For more representative timings, see examples